-The WALL, \overline{ACPR} and V_C pins can be used in conjunction with an external high voltage step-down switching regulator such as the LT3653 or LT3480 to minimize heat production when operating from higher voltage sources, as shown in
+The WALL, $\overline{ACPR}$ and $V_C$ pins can be used in conjunction with an external high voltage step-down switching regulator such as the LT3480 to minimize heat production when operating from higher voltage sources, as shown in the

-Figures 3 and 4.
+Block Diagram.
 Bat-Track control circuitry regulates the external switching regulator's output voltage to the larger of BAT + 300mV or 3.6V.
 This maximizes battery charger efficiency while still allowing instant-on operation when the battery is deeply discharged.

-When using the LT3480, the feedback network should be set to generate an output voltage between 4.5V and 5.5V.
+The feedback network of the high voltage regulator should be set to generate an output voltage between 4.5V and 5.5V.
 When high voltage is applied to the external regulator, WALL will rise toward this programmed output voltage.
-When WALL exceeds approximately 4.3V, $\overline{\text{ACPR}}$ is brought low and the Bat-Track control of the LTC4098/LTC4098-1 overdrives the local V_C control of the external high voltage step-down switching regulator.
+When WALL exceeds approximately 4.3V, $\overline{\text{ACPR}}$ is brought low and the Bat-Track control of the LTC4098 overdrives the local $V_C$ control of the external high voltage step-down switching regulator.
 Therefore, once the Bat-Track control is enabled, the output voltage is set independent of the switching regulator feedback network.

 Bat-Track control provides a significant efficiency advantage over the simple use of a 5V switching regulator output to drive the battery charger.
-With a 5V output driving V{OUT} , battery charger efficiency is approximately:
+With a 5V output driving $V{OUT}$ , battery charger efficiency is approximately: